awsdocs/aws-encryption-sdk-docs/doc_source/algorithms-reference.md

 The version of the message format used with the algorithm suite\.
 For details, see [Message format reference](message-format.md)\.

 **Signature algorithm**
-The signature algorithm used to generate a signature over the ciphertext header and body\.
+The signature algorithm that is used to generate a [digital signature](concepts.md#digital-sigs) over the ciphertext header and body\.
 The AWS Encryption SDK uses the Elliptic Curve Digital Signature Algorithm \(ECDSA\) with the following specifics:
 + The elliptic curve used is either the P\-384 or P\-256 curve, as specified by the algorithm ID\.
 These curves are defined in [Digital Signature Standard \(DSS\) \(FIPS PUB 186\-4\)](http://doi.org/10.6028/NIST.FIPS.186-4)\.
 + The hash function used is SHA\-384 \(with the P\-384 curve\) or SHA\-256 \(with the P\-256 curve\)\.